Nebrodi

+Ecology

 Much of the mountains are covered by thick forests of cork trees on the lowest slopes giving way to oak and then beech at the higher elevations.
 Yew trees occur in the beech forests.
 In many areas the upland forest has been cleared to make mountain pastures.

+Salix nebrodensis, a species of willow shrub, is endemic to the Nebrodi.
+Genista aristata, a species of broom, is native only to the Nebrodi and Madonie mountains.

 Parco dei Nebrodi

 On 4 August 1993 large areas of the Nebrodi Mountains were made into national parkland.
-The park covers 856.87 km².
+The park covers 856.87 km2.
 It touches on many of the comuni in the mountains and is one of the largest protected parks in Sicily.